rulero/ExData_Plotting1/README.md

 `plot2.png`, etc, will be created in the current directory.

-### Plots
+### Project Plots

-Click the thumbnails to see the whole image
+Click the thumbnails to see the whole image of the plots created with the projects' `plot?.R` scripts.

 [<img src="plot1.png" width="180" heigth="180">](plot1.png)
 [<img src="plot2.png" width="180" heigth="180">](plot2.png)